Fairfax Oral History: David Ramsey

 David Ramsey is a dedicated and experienced curator and creative director passionate about showcasing the contemporary narrative of Black Americans through art and culture.
 He was born and raised in the Fairfax neighborhood, attended St. Adalbert School, and is now lead curator for Deep Roots Arts Experience, an art gallery focusing on Black and Brown artists located at E. 79th St. and Central Ave.
 He serves as regional coordinator for MyCom Cleveland and Art Director of Environmental Health Watch’s FreshFest event.

 I was born and raised on the east side of Cleveland.
 I went to Fairfax Rec for basketball camps and summer league stuff.
 I went to St. Adalbert school, which is still open.
 I went there from kindergarten through eighth grade.
 This community, I kind of grew up here.
 This is where I found, or at least started to find, who I would be – how important sports and athletics were to me, writing, and really, some of my early artistic expressions happened over here.
-I still have families of friends who still live in a neighborhood from when I was growing up here.
+I still have families of friends who still live in the neighborhood from when I was growing up here.
 My mom still lives in our house at 93rd and Woodland on Rosehill, on the border of Fairfax and Buckeye.

 There are expectations that there were fights and craziness happening because of the east side of Cleveland’s reputation.
 But I grew up with a very close family.
 I have three older sisters.
 So, we understood the community.
 So it afforded us the chance to have a really fun childhood.
 I grew up playing basketball.
 I mentioned Fairfax (Recreation Center), and that was the place to go until Zelma George Rec Center opened.
 We spent hours after school with our basketball coach, Coach Earl, whose son actually ended up playing in the NBA for a number of years.
 His son would come out and spend time with us on the court.
 It was great.
 You don’t realize the things that you don’t have available or the differences until you’re in spaces where those differences are amplified.
 The socioeconomic makeup of the community was so similar for everyone, that there wasn’t a sense of what you didn’t have.